 All the restaurants are under the supervision of the Beth Din (Rabbinical Court) of the Jewish Community of Rome led by Rabbi Riccardo Shmuel Disegni.

-Little Tripoli is the only restaurant that uses exclusively Glatt Kosher meat, most restaurants carry also Glatt meat on request.
+Little Tripoli is the only restaurant that uses exclusively Glatt Kosher meat.

 All dairy restaurants are Cholov Isroel, besides the milk at Flour which is Cholov Akum.